SkaFest Volunteer FAQ

 When is the Victoria Ska Festival?

-- The Victoria Ska Festival runs from Tuesday, July 9th-Saturday, July 13th, 2013.
+- The Victoria Ska Festival runs from Tuesday, July 1st through Saturday, July 5th, 2014.
 There are shows each evening from about 5pm-10pm at the Ship Point location, as well as after shows at various venues each evening.
 In addition, there are afternoon shows at the Ship Point location on Saturday.

 Where is the Victoria Ska Festival located?
 How do I get there?